Skip to yearly menu bar Skip to main content

 Abstract:

-This work is about estimating the hallucination rate for in-context learning (ICL) with Generative AI.
-In ICL, a conditional generative model (CGM) is prompted with a dataset and asked to make a prediction based on that dataset.
-The Bayesian interpretation of ICL assumes that the CGM is calculating a posterior predictive distribution over an unknown Bayesian model of a latent parameter and data.
-With this perspective, we define a \textit{hallucination} as a generated prediction that has low-probability under the true latent parameter.
-We develop a new method that takes an ICL problem---that is, a CGM, a dataset, and a prediction question---and estimates the probability that a CGM will generate a hallucination.
-Our method only requires generating queries and responses from the model and evaluating its response log probability.
-We empirically evaluate our method on synthetic regression and natural language ICL tasks using large language models.
+This paper presents a method for estimating the hallucination rate for in-context learning (ICL) with generative AI.
+In ICL, a conditional generative model (CGM) is prompted with a dataset and a prediction question and asked to generate a response.
+One interpretation of ICL assumes that the CGM computes the posterior predictive of an unknown Bayesian model, which implicitly defines a joint distribution over observable datasets and latent mechanisms.
+This joint distribution factorizes into two components: the model prior over mechanisms and the model likelihood of datasets given a mechanism.
+With this perspective, we define a \textit{hallucination} as a generated response to the prediction question with low model likelihood given the mechanism.
+We develop a new method that takes an ICL problem and estimates the probability that a CGM will generate a hallucination.
+Our method only requires generating prediction questions and responses from the CGM and evaluating its response log probability.
+We empirically evaluate our method using large language models for synthetic regression and natural language ICL tasks.

 Live content is unavailable.
 Log in and register to view live content